FlamingTempura/proto-launcher/README.md

 make install
 ```

 You may also need to install libxft and ubuntu fonts.
+For OSX you will need [XQuartz](https://www.xquartz.org/) and freetype ()

 To run the launcher: